TJCAJ/memorycardgame/README.md

 - Git - used for version control
 - Google Fonts - fonts were imported from here
 - Favicon - icon were edited and downloaded from here
 - Adobe Color - for all color palettes and accessibility color testing
+- Adobe Photoshop to compress and convert images to Webp format
 - Google Dev Tools - to debug and for testing responsiveness
 - Google Lighthouse - for auditing the website
 - W3C Validator - for validating the HTML and CSS code